mahsavafaie/wwc/resources/completed-notebooks/xml-session-complete.md

 # Session 5: XML/HTML

-In this session we provide a quick introduction to **XML** and **HTML**.
-We then engage with common uses of `beautifulsoup4` to read, manipulate and write XML/HTML with Python.
+In this session we provide a quick introduction to **XML**.
+We then engage with common uses of `beautifulsoup4` to read, manipulate and write XML data with Python.

 ## XML and HTML